Territorial evolution of the Ottoman Empire: 1882

 With Egypt heading towards bankruptcy, the United Kingdom seized control of Egypt's government in 1882 to protect its financial interests, especially those in the Suez Canal.
 Shortly after its political intervention, Britain sent troops into Alexandria and the Canal Zone, taking advantage of Egypt's weak military.
 With the defeat of the Egyptian army at the Battle of Tel el-Kebir, British troops reached Cairo, eliminated the nationalist government and disbanded the Egyptian military.
 Technically, Egypt remained an Ottoman province until 1914, when Britain formally declared a protectorate over Egypt and deposed Egypt's last khedive, Abbas II.
 His uncle, Husayn Kamil, was appointed as Sultan in his place.
 But in reality Egypt and Soudan was lost to the Turks.

 After that, Britain involved to Mehdis War in Soudan.
-In 3 years time, Ottoman Empire lost all co-administrated territories with Egypt in Africa such as North Somalia, Eritrea and Northern Ethiopia.
-The last only remnant Ottoman territory in Africa was "Ottoman Tripolitania."
+In three years, the Ottoman Empire lost all co-administered territories with Egypt in Africa such as North Somalia, Eritrea and Northern Ethiopia.
+The last only remnant Ottoman territory in Africa was Ottoman Tripolitania.